cvquesty/cvquesty.github.io/source/_posts/2017-04-23-scaling-puppet-enterprise-part-iii-additional-compilers-part-2.markdown

 In the Puppet Enterprise Console, you must configure the system to point all future agent installations to the load balancer by default so you do not have to continue to make modifications and customizations after each agent install.
 To do so, perform the following steps:

-1. In the Puppet Enterprise Console, choose: Nodes | Classification | PE Master
+1. In the Puppet Enterprise Console, choose: **Nodes | Classification | PE Master**
-2. Select the "Classes" tab.
+2. Select the "**Classes**" tab.
-3. Choose the "pe_repo" class.
+3. Choose the "**pe_repo**" class.
-4. Under the parameters drop-down, choose "master" and set the text box to the name of your load balancer or VIP _(in our case, "compile.example.com")_
+4. Under the parameters drop-down, choose "master" and set the text box to the name of your load balancer or VIP _(in our case, **"compile.example.com"**)_
 5. Commit the changes.

 ###Point the New Compilers at the Master (MoM) for CA Authority

 ####Create a new classification group called "PE CA pe_repo Override"

-* Go to Nodes | Classification in the Puppet Enterprise Console
+* Go to **Nodes | Classification** in the Puppet Enterprise Console
 * Create a New Group
-* Name the new group "PE CA pe_repo Override"
+* Name the new group "**PE CA pe_repo Override**"
-* From the "Parent Name" drop-down, choose the "PE Master" group.
+* From the "Parent Name" drop-down, choose the "**PE Master**" group.
 * Click "Add Group".

-1. Select your new group and pin master.example.com to the new group and click "Commit One Change"
+1. Select your new group and pin **master.example.com** to the new group and click "**Commit One Change**"
-2. Select the "Classes" tab.
+2. Select the "**Classes**" tab.
-3. Add "pe_repo" class.
+3. Add "**pe_repo**" class.
-4. From the parameter drop-down, select "Master".
+4. From the parameter drop-down, select "**Master**".
-5. Enter the name of the MoM in the text box. _(in this example, master.example.com)_
+5. Enter the name of the MoM in the text box. _(in this example, **master.example.com**)_
 6. Click "Add Parameter" and then "Commit 2 Changes".

 ####Test New Agents

 The two agents you created at the beginning of the article are now able to be tested with this new group of compilers.

-1. Make sure agent1 and agent2.example.com have been installed according to the system requirements covered in this series.
+1. Make sure **agent1.example.com** and **agent2.example.com** have been installed according to the system requirements covered in this series.
 2. Install the Puppet agent on each of these nodes, but this time instead of pointing at the MoM, point to your Load balancer vip like so:

 ```
 curl -k https://compile.example.com:8140/packages/current/install.bash | bash
 ```

 In the PE Console, accept the new certificate request for Agent1.
 SSH to agent1.example.com and run _**puppet agent -t**_.
-Finally, repeat this process for agent2.example.com.
+Finally, repeat this process for **agent2.example.com**.

-If you have completed all the above steps properly, the agents will reach out to the compile.example.com VIP and be ferried off to one of the catalog compilers.
-Regardless of which one, since we accepted all the alternate DNS names when creating the connection between them and the MoM, they will respond for compile.example.com, and deliver back to the agent the required information, catalog, etc. as Puppet would do under normal circumstances.
+If you have completed all the above steps properly, the agents will reach out to the **compile.example.com** VIP and be ferried off to one of the catalog compilers.
+Regardless of which one, since we accepted all the alternate DNS names when creating the connection between them and the MoM, they will respond for **compile.example.com**, and deliver back to the agent the required information, catalog, etc. as Puppet would do under normal circumstances.

 ###Conclusion